Document Type : Research Paper

 Abstract

-Introduction: Considering the destructive consequences of aggression for the individual and the society and the importance of identifying influencing factors, the present study was conducted to investigate the mediating role of affect integration in the relationship between ACEs and aggression.
+Introduction: Considering the destructive consequences of aggression for the individual and society and the importance of identifying influencing factors, the present study investigated the mediating role of affect integration in the relationship between Adverse Childhood Experiences (ACEs) and aggression.

-Materials and Methods: In an analytical cross-sectional study, 288 adults were selected from the general population of Iran and were measured using the short form of the childhood trauma questionnaire, risky, impulsive, and self-destructive behavior questionnaire and the short form of the affect integration inventory.
-Data were analyzed by Pearson correlation test, Fisher's z test and structural equation modeling using SPSS-26 and Mplus-8 software.
+Materials and Methods: In an analytical cross-sectional study, 288 adults were selected from the general population of Iran in 2022.
+They responded to the short form of the childhood trauma questionnaire, risky, impulsive, and self-destructive behavior questionnaire, and the short form of the affect integration inventory.
+We analyzed the data using the Pearson correlation test, Fisher's z test, and structural equation modeling using SPSS version 26 and Mplus-8 software.

 Keywords